-What should I know before creating job descriptions and pay ranges?
+What should I know about compensation before creating job descriptions and pay ranges?

-• Classification Laws: You need to understand the laws around employee classification: only certain types of roles can be salaried/exempt from overtime, depending on the level of control the practice has over things like schedule, dress code, etc a 1099 or contractor relationship may not be allowed.
+• Classification Laws: Understand the laws around employee classification.
+Only certain roles can be salaried or exempt from overtime.
+If the practice controls schedule, dress code, and job responsibilities, a 1099 or contractor relationship is likely not appropriate.

-What metrics should I use to incentive-based compensation?
+What metrics should I use for incentive-based compensation?

 • Year Over Year Growth